Judiceratops: Evolution

+Although Judiceratops is currently the oldest known chasmosaurine, it does not seem to be ancestral to later horned dinosaurs such as Chasmosaurus and Pentaceratops.
+Instead the specialized features of the frill- the large winglike hornlets on the margins of the frill, and the reduced ones on the back- show that it represents a side branch in chasmosaurine evolution.
+No fossils from this lineage are known from later rocks, consistent with a pattern of high turnover- species rapidly evolved, and became extinct- as seen in other horned dinosaurs in the latest Cretaceous.
+Its precise relationships to other members of the group are unclear, but given its relatively early appearance and the lack of features clearly linking it to later members of the Chasmosaurinae, it seems to represent a deep divergence within Chasmosaurinae.

 Paleoecology

-Provenance and occurrence

 The remains of the holotype specimen of Judiceratops YPM VPPU 022404 were recovered from the Judith River Formation in Hill County, Montana.
 The specimen was collected in brown/green mudstone and gray/yellow sandstone which dates to the Campanian stage of Late Cretaceous period, approximately 78 million years ago.
 This specimen is housed at the Yale Peabody Museum.

-Fauna and habitat

 Judiceratops shared its paleoenvironment with bony fishes, amphibians, the Choristoderan Champsosaurus, the hadrosaur Brachylophosaurus canadensis, the pachycephalosaur Colepiocephale lambei, the theropods Dromaeosaurus, Gorgosaurus and Troodon, and with fellow ceratopsians Albertaceratops, Medusaceratops and Avaceratops.